MDAnalysis/MDAnalysis.github.io/_posts/2021-09-02-gsoc-final-report-orion.md

 >>> pip install solvation_analysis
 ```

-As in any MDAnalysis workflow, we start by importing the package and instantiating a MDAnalysis Universe.
+As in any MDAnalysis workflow, we start by importing the package and instantiating an MDAnalysis Universe.

 ```python
 # imports